project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

     return operator_expect
 ```

-We can now see how the different parts of the Hamiltonian change overtime
+We can now see how the different parts of the Hamiltonian change over time:

 ```python
 hamiltonian_expect = expectation(H,psi)